ryanchristo/agent-demo/README.md

-# agentic
+# agent-demo

-Exploring agentic wallets and payments.
+Exploring agent protocols and frameworks.

 ### a2a